Jack Fishman

 Jack Fishman (September 30, 1930 – December 7, 2013), born Jacob Fiszman, was a Jewish-American pharmaceutical researcher from Kraków, Poland.
 In 1961, along with Mozes J. Lewenstein, he developed the medication naloxone, which can reverse an opioid overdose, and the Centers for Disease Control and Prevention has described as a "a life-saving medication that can reverse an overdose from opioids—including heroin, fentanyl, and prescription opioid medications."

 Personal life

 He fled the Nazi occupation of Poland with his parents when he was eight and spent much of his youth in Shanghai, where he attended a Jewish school.
-He emigrated to the United States at age 18.
+He immigrated to the United States at age 18.

 He was married four times, with three marriages ending in divorce.
 He married Joy Stampler, whose son from a previous relationship died of an opioid overdose in 2003.
-Stampler Fishman had no idea that naloxone existed or that carrying it would have saved her son, let alone that her current husband had helped invent the medication.
-Stampler Fishman described the incident as "the irony of my life."
+Joy Stampler Fishman had no idea that naloxone existed or that carrying it would have saved her son, let alone that her current husband had helped invent the medication.
+Ms. Stampler Fishman described the incident as "the irony of my life."